-- Online/Asynchronous – Instructional materials, coursework, and instructional guidance are provided in Schoology.
+- Online/Asynchronous – Instructional materials, coursework, and instructional guidance are provided in our Learning Management System.
 Learning and dialogue does not require in-person meetings and allows students to access learning at their convenience

-All four modes will be used for course delivery during the 2020 fall semester.
-Because of constraints on available physical space imposed by social distancing, there will be more courses available using hybrid synchronous, hybrid asynchronous, and online delivery methods in the fall.
-The primary method of communication and correspondence with students and faculty will take place in Schoology.
+All four modes will be used for course delivery.
+Because of constraints on available physical space imposed by social distancing, there will be more courses available using hybrid synchronous, hybrid asynchronous, and online delivery methods.
+The primary method of communication and correspondence with students and faculty will take place using our Learning Management System.

-The SKC Library will open to SKC staff, faculty and students on September 14.
+The SKC Library is currently open only to SKC Students, Faculty, and Staff.

 Library operating practices will be modified as follows: